aayushroopchandani/DocMind-AI-Intelligent-conversations-with-documents/docs/architecture/rag-pipeline.md

 # RAG Pipeline

-End-to-end path for **general Q&A** over one or more PDFs in a chat.
+End-to-end path for the **research agent** — grounded Q&A and **cross-document reasoning** over one or more PDFs in a chat.

 Primary implementation: `backend/scripts/chat_with_pdf.py` → `ask_question()`.
 HTTP entry: `POST /chats/{chat_id}/stream` when intent is `general_qa`.

+For quantitative / table workflows see [data-analysis-agent.md](./data-analysis-agent.md).

 ---